 Loyola's bar preparation offerings include Fundamentals of Bar Exam Writing, which provides extensive practice on the bar's performance test, and the Multi-State Workshop.
-Additionally, Loyola offers the Early Bar Program for students in their final year of study.
+Additionally, Loyola offers the for students in their final year of study.
 It provides students with an orientation on the bar exam, as well as skills instruction.

 “Success on the bar involves many years and many people,” said Susan Bakhshian, director of Bar Programs & Academic Success.
 “The first year of law school is really the first year of bar preparation.
 As an advanced law student, there is even more to do with additional classes and programs.
 In law school, programs like the Early Bar and the Bar Writing class are also a part of reaching a good result.
 But all the classes and programs in the world cannot substitute for hard work during the bar review course.